Molly Gildersleeve

 I help newly (self) diagnosed AuDHD'ers find connection with self and others through radical self-exploration.

-For me landing on the label auDhd allowed me to see myself for the first time as something separate from my struggles.
-I wasn’t “unorganized” I was “focused on everything at once” in a way that makes me a great listener.
-I didn’t “have a difficulty focusing”, I was “focused on what fascinated me” like reading and drawing and creating art which in my life has wholly allowed me to find and feel my feelings.
+As a queer neurodivergent human, much of my life has felt like an attempt to make electronic music in a world that continues to prioritize classical.
+Landing on the labels AuDHD and polyamorous allowed me to see myself for the first time as something separate from my struggles because the language offered me a chance to unpack ablism and toxic compulsory monogamy in a productive way, both for myself and my relationships.
+I wasn’t “unorganized”, I was focused on everything at once in a way that makes me a great listener.
+I didn’t “have a difficulty focusing”, I was focused on what fascinated me like reading and drawing and creating art which in my life has wholly allowed me to find and feel my feelings.
 I wasn’t “struggling to sit still”, I was using my body to somatically self-regulate and sometimes just to experience joy!
 I didn’t “get obsessed with things”, I was hugely passionate about very specific things like sims, fashion design/ sewing, and human sexuality, all of which deeply inform my therapeutic approach/ lens and continue to be “special interests” that allow me to explore patterns in a serious but playful way.
-I don’t have “pathological demand avoidance” autism, I have a sensitivity to “persistent demand” placed on individuals in modern society (like capitalism, sexism, racism, government structures, the prison system, etc.).

 I’m